Ewalani Village

 No analysis available

-I searched the public remarks for any explicit VA-loan approval language and found none.
-Because VA status is only determined from the remarks, I cannot confirm VA eligibility here.
+I searched the public remarks for explicit VA-loan approval language and found none.
+Because VA status is only determined from the remarks, there is no basis to mark this building as VA-approved.

 No analysis available